Iran's desert a Charming rough, where amaze all visitors

 You can visit the villages of this area to get acquainted with the culture of the desert region.
 These villages, like an anthropological museum, will familiarize you with the rich culture and customs of the area.
 Shafi Abad Village is one of those villages that attract all visitors with its beautiful 200-year-old castle and hospitable people.

 Where to Stay?

 If you intend to travel to the Lout Desert, you can accommodate in the Kalut Local House, Kavir Ecolodge, and Vakilabadi traditional house.
 Otherwise, you can go to the Shahdad Desert Camp, located 10 kilometers from the Shafiabad village, to cast up your tent along the flat spot provided there and sleep under clear skies crowded with stars.

 What is the best time to go?

 The best time to have an extraordinary journey to the Lut Desert is in Spring (between April to May) and Autumn.
-To benefit the picturesque landscape of Kaluts and marvel at its magnificent beauty, we highly recommend you to get there at the beginning of the day or sunset.
+To benefit from the picturesque landscape of Kaluts and marvel at its magnificent beauty, we highly recommend you to get there at the beginning of the day or sunset.

-The Kalouts of Shahdad have located approximately 220 kilometers away Kerman city, and it takes approximately three hours via the Nehbandan - Shahdad road.
+The Kalouts of Shahdad have located approximately 220 kilometers away from Kerman city, and it takes approximately three hours via the Nehbandan - Shahdad road.
 You can organize your excursion trip from Kerman to this beautiful region through local tour operators or organize it through other travel agencies.
 Although this area is safe, it's necessary to travel with an experienced guide.
 You should know, on the way to Kaluts, there is no restaurant and shop unless you stop in Shahdad.
 This trip through the Lut Desert will be one of the best culture and adventure tours.